• Home

 4. SERMON SAMPLES.
 Where can I find examples of sermons on the call of God?

-Because we are asking each of our ministers to preach, teach or testify on the call of God before September 17, 2023, we wanted to provide sample sermons as a resource.
+Because we are asking each of our ministers to preach, teach or testify on the call of God annually, we wanted to provide sample sermons as a resource.

 We asked a few ministers representing diverse styles of communication to submit sermon manuscripts about God’s call to ministry.
 The manuscripts are in electronic format and available in a shared internet folder that can be accessed by clicking here.